-We continued to perform at Montford Park until 1983, when the City of Asheville completed construction of a flat-roofed storage building near the Riverside Cemetery for our use.
-It was perfectly suited to our needs: accessible from the Montford Community Center, facing a hillside, with a flat playing area at ground level and the flat rooftop providing a second playing area.
-The U.S. Navy Construction Battalion (“Sea-Bees”) terraced the hillside to create the audience seating area, and the Montford Amphitheatre was inaugurated with Romeo and Juliet.
+Performances continued in Montford Park for the next nine years.
+In 1983 the City of Asheville completed construction of a flat-roofed storage building near Riverside Cemetery for our use.
+The U.S. Navy Construction Battalion (“Sea-Bees”) terraced the steep hillside to create an audience seating area, and the Montford Amphitheatre was inaugurated with the production of Romeo and Juliet.

-Therefore that year, we invited the public to join us for a double celebration.
-In honor of the Asheville Bicentennial and the Montford Park Players’ 25th anniversary, we proudly presented the earliest recorded Shakespearean play of both the City and the Company: As You Like It, directed by Hazel Robinson herself.
-The Asheville City Council, in recognition of our founder’s contribution to the community, renamed our theater the “Hazel Robinson Amphitheatre.”
+Asheville celebrated its 200th anniversary in 1997.
+In honor of the Asheville Bicentennial and the Montford Park Players’ 25th anniversary, we researched and presented the earliest recorded Shakespearean play performed in Asheville: As You Like It, directed by founder Hazel Robinson.
+In recognition of our founder’s contribution to the community, City Council renamed the amphitheatre the “Hazel Robinson Amphitheatre.”